Jean-Tinland/simple-bar-server/README.md

 ## Status

 This project is ready to be used but only work with the latest version of [simple-bar](https://github.com/Jean-Tinland/simple-bar).
-It is a really fresh project so feel free to open an issue if you find a bug or have a feature request.
+Feel free to open an issue if you find a bug or have a feature request.